kolektiv/kolektiv.github.io/_posts/2011-09-01-orchard-host.md

 {% endhighlight %}

 At this point we check if there's actually a more up to date shell descriptor already in the environment.
-If there is, we recompose our blueprint and construct a new shell scope to use rather than the one we got from our shell descriptor cache.
+If there is, we recompose our blueprint and construct a new shell scope to use rather than the one we created with our cached shell descriptor (as well as sticking the descriptor back in the cache so it's there for next time).

 From then on, we're back to just returning our newly created shell context, with a shell resolved from the new shell scope.

 ## DefaultOrchardHost

-Finally (this has been a rather long article) we can take ourselves back to our `DefaultOrchardHost`, and see that the only important thing that happens now is our callto `ActivateShell`.
+Finally (this has been a rather long article) we can take ourselves back to our `DefaultOrchardHost`, and see that the only really important thing that happens now is our call to `ActivateShell`.
 That looks like this:

 {% highlight csharp %}